-Juan “Wan” Paolo Mañanita currently works as an in-house graphic artist, and self-publishing his personal work under the group, Frances Luna III Illustration Firm.
+Juan “Wan” Paolo Mañanita currently works as an in-house graphic artist, and self-publishes his personal work under the group, Frances Luna III Illustration Firm.
 Some of his works include ANG MORION and MUNDOS NOVUS, and a weekly webcomic entitled Wansworld.
 Besides drawing a lot, he enjoys watching a ton of TV series, and playing board games.
 You can follow Wan and his work on Facebook, Twitter, Tumblr, and DeviantArt.

 Q: Everyone has an origin story.
 Could you share with us the exact moment (or moments) wherein you realized that you wanted to become an artist?

 Ah!
 A question that I have answered so many times hehe!
 But I always love to answer.
 Well anyway, as a kid, I have always been drawing, from copying all these famous 90’s anime from teks (cheap trading cards).
 Like every artist, my first teacher in drawing was the stuff that I always see on TV (animes and power rangers).
 Characters like Red Ranger, Dennis from ghost fighter or Krillin (he is easy to draw cause he’s bald) from Dragon Ball Z are the early characters I could remember drawing.

 Q: From that moment, and throughout your journey as an artist, what has been your biggest struggle?

 Struggles?
 I can’t actually say that I have a big struggle that I can remember in being an artist, but I can say that I used to not know how to use PHOTOSHOP to color my comic books digitally, or adding dialog balloons on my pages.
 Ahaha!
 As in, I legitimately struggled in that department.
 Am not a fine arts or digital arts graduate, and I really didn’t have a clue how to use PHOTOSHOP back then.
 Hahaha!

 Q: How have you been able to cope with (or overcome) this struggle?